Brain Dump

 A simple decision.
 No complex tiers.

 Same decision system.
 Fewer billing decisions.
-Focus on the long term.
+Cancel before free trial ends.

 Lifetime access exists to fund dedicated development.
 It will not be offered again.